 - Excellent oscillators

-Itโs possible to create key-tracked bass lines with this LFO setting, combining it with an audio-rate modulation and using your LFO as an oscillator modulation source.
-This enables you to instantly automate certain modulation parameters in relation to whatever notes are being played. - MPE support
+It’s possible to create key-tracked bass lines with this LFO setting, combining it with an audio-rate modulation and using your LFO as an oscillator modulation source.
+This enables you to instantly automate certain modulation parameters in relation to whatever notes are being played.

 If you have a ROLI keyboard, a Linnstrument, or other MPE-compatible gear, Vital offers full support and controls.
-This way, you can add more expression to your sound and make use of dynamics the way youโre used to. - Audio-rate modulation
+This way, you can add more expression to your sound and make use of dynamics the way you’re used to.

 The audio modulator kicks in when you have an audio signal or a parameter being varied and brings much more personality to your tones.
 The variations can be tracked down and edited in the most creative ways possible.
 The signal whose waveform is used to trigger is modulated accordingly, with extreme precision and character.